EBVcube/EBVCubeVisualizer/README.md

   - `numpy`: Supports array operations and data handling.
   - `gdal`: Facilitates raster data management and processing.

-f you encounter issues with missing libraries, follow the instructions below to install them:
+if you encounter issues with missing libraries, follow the instructions below to install them:

 ### Installing Libraries via OSGeo4W Shell
 1. Open the **OSGeo4W Shell**.